Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Introduction

 Applications of open-air quantum communication and sensing are particularly challenging and require additional development, specially for antennas connecting cryostats with the open air.
 Recent experiments have failed on efficient entanglement distribution while using commercial antennae~\cite{SandboChang2019,Luong2020,Barzanjeh2020}.

+One could then wonder what are the limitations of using classical antennae transmitting quantum signals.
+A classical antenna comprises two mechanisms: impedance matching and amplification~\cite{Pozar2012}.
+While the former will be also required by quantum signals, in order to avoid reflections when propagating between different mediums, the latter can only destroy quantum correlations.
+Phase-insensitive amplification simply pollutes the signal with thermal noise~\cite{DiCandia2015}, thus diminishing quantum correlations.
+Therefore, a quantum antenna must not introduce this type of gain into the signal, and it needs to be specifically designed for the problem of entanglement preservation of signals traveling from inside a cryostat into the open air.

-In this article, we find that the detection of entanglement in open air is highly affected by the shape of the impedance in the antenna, and we optimize the performance of the antenna in this task.
-As a paradigmatic case, we study the generation and transmission of two-mode squeezed states~\cite{Kim2002}, for they are easy to generate and are robust to photon losses.
-We obtain a relation between the reflection coefficient of the antenna and the entanglement of the output state, and optimize the design of the antenna for an initial entangled state in the presence of thermal noise.
+In this article, we address this problem by considering the quantum antenna as a coplanar waveguide with a position-dependent impedance.
+We observe that the shape of the antenna defines its reflectivity, and this highly affects entanglement.
+Thus, we optimize the impedance function with the objective of minimizing the reflectivity of the antenna.
+As a paradigmatic case, we study the transmission of two-mode squeezed states~\cite{Kim2002} into open air, for they are easy to generate and robust to photon losses.
+We employ a numerical optimization method through interpolation and repurposing each solution, as well as propose an ansatz for the impedance, qualitatively-based on the solution from the numerical case.
+We find that the reflectivity can be reduced below $10^{-9}$, while entanglement preservation with real-life experimental parameters would require values below $10^{-4}$.
+To conclude, we study the dependence of entanglement preservation on errors in the impedance of the antenna, to illustrate the impact that small fabrication imperfections could have on the quantum antenna.